zhang-mickey/algorithms/README.md

 <img width="724" alt="image" src="https://github.com/zhang-mickey/algorithms/assets/145342600/a98f67c2-b8d0-4d49-8c9c-08d94000d29f">

 ### Ford–Fulkerson Algorithm
-he most common way to approach the max-flow problem in polynomial time is the Ford-Fulkerson Algorithm (FFA).
+the most common way to approach the max-flow problem in polynomial time is the Ford-Fulkerson Algorithm (FFA).
 `essentially a greedy algorithm `
 starts from an emptyflow and, as long as it can find an augmenting path, improves the current solution using the path
 (1) find an augmenting path